wyattelijah/01-Introduction/README.md

 ---

 15. When you are done editing the files, you should see an icon on the far-left bar that looks like three circles, connected by lines.
 That icon should be badged with a "3".
 Push that button now
 16. At the top of the leftmost area, you should see a text box labeled "Message".
 Add a message that describes what you have done; these messages are typically stated in the active-present tense.
 For example, "Updates the LICENSE, README.md, and completes the assignment."
-Press ALT-Enter (or click the check mark above) to commit your changes.
+Click the check mark above the text box to commit your changes
-17. In the drop down to the right of the check mark, select Push.
+17. In the drop down to the right of the check mark, select "Push"
 18. Check out your page on GitHub.
-You should see the changes you made reflected there, Repeat steps 9 through 16 as necessary
+You should see the changes you made reflected there, Repeat steps 10 through 17 as necessary
 19. When you are satisfied with your efforts, turn in a URL to your repository on Canvas

 ---